 - how this support will be organised and delivered

 - who will deliver your individualised living option supports

-- how much your individualised living option supports will cost to deliver and monitor (this step is likely to involve working with a provider who implements the type of individualised living option you have chosen)
+- how much your individualised living option supports will cost to deliver and monitor.
+This step is likely to involve working with a provider who offers the type of supports you have chosen.

-We have a Service Proposal form (DOCX 86KB) to complete.
-You must be involved in developing the Service Proposal, and we need to know you agree with everything in it.
+You must be involved in developing the service proposal, and we need to know you agree with everything in it.